osu-crypto/SpOT-PSI/README.md

 ## Running the code
 The database is generated randomly.
 The outputs include the average online/offline/total runtime that displayed on the screen and output.txt.
 #### Flags:
-    -u		unit test which computes PSI of 2 paries, each with set size 2^8 in semi-honest setting -n		log of set size (e.g. n=8 => setsize =2^8)
+    -t		unit test which computes PSI of 2 paries, each with set size 2^8 in semi-honest setting -n		log of set size (e.g. n=8 => setsize =2^8)
 	-N		set size
 	-echd	        evaluating DH-based PSI